cxmeel/dump-parser/README.md

 # dump-parser
- Parses and fetches data from the Roblox API dump
+ Parses data from the Roblox API dump